freaktechnik/eslint-plugin-botland/README.md

   be able to check number of args, type of literals and direction literals.
 - `no-unassigned` Check for variables to be set somewhere at some point if they aren't global.
 - `array-size` Arrays can only have 100 items.
+- `string-length` `debugLog` strings can at most have 50 characters.

 ## Configs
 - `recommended`